 Erika Frank, a Los Angeles-based interior designer, says that those standard-issue numbers you can buy at any hardware store are woefully outdated.
 According to her, the address number on your home is a "design element that doesn't get enough love."

 "There are a lot of great options out there and interesting ways to 'dress' up your home address numbers, like using unique metals or lighting elements," she says.
 Try wrought iron or painted metal instead of traditional brass to add some curb appeal.
-And for more design elements we should leave in the past, discover these 30 Ways Your Home Is Hopelessly Outdated.
+And if you want to liven up your space, check out these 17 Amazing Vintage Home Features That Are Too Charming for Words.